BMcCawley/floodify/README.md

 # Floodify

-A python package for building and evaluating network models of flood storage areas and hydrological processes.
+A python library for building and evaluating network models of flood storage areas and hydrological processes.

 More detail to come...